CP1401/Practicals/prac_07/README.md

 # Debugging
 Debugging is the process of finding and fixing problems in code (yours or someone else's), and is an important skill to develop.
 Like our fun logic exercises, it's not just about quickly finding the answer, but about learning to systematically figure it out.
-It's great if you spot/fix an issue straight away, but what if you know there's a problem but can't see it immediately?
+It's great if you spot/fix an issue straight away, but what if you know there's a problem and you can't see it immediately?
 You need to develop attention to detail as well as be able to use debugging tools to help you.

 In the "Functions 2" lecture, we introduced the PyCharm debugger.